 Many people come up to Khao Tham daily and walk around the monastery and the meditation center.
-Those who wish to meditate here are very welcome to do so as well!
+Those who wish to meditate here as well are very welcome to do so at any time!

 (Of course during retreat please do not use the meditation hall or upper meditation grounds, and at all times do not disturb the monks’ and meditators’ kutis and living areas.)